ME-ICA/multi-echo-data-analysis/content/Acquiring_Multi_Echo_Data.md

 We are not recommending specific parameter options at this time.
 There are multiple ways to balance the slight time cost from the added echoes that have resulted in research publications.
-We suggest new multi-echo fMRI users examine the :ref:`spreadsheet of publications` that use multi-echo fMRI to identify studies with similar acquisition priorities, and use the parameters from those studies as a starting point.
+We suggest new multi-echo fMRI users examine the spreadsheet of publications that use multi-echo fMRI to identify studies with similar acquisition priorities, and use the parameters from those studies as a starting point.
 More complete recommendations and guidelines are discussed in the